Mendoza Province

 Covering an area of 148,827 km2, it is the seventh biggest province of Argentina with 5.35% of the country's total area.
 The population for 2022 is 2,014,533 inhabitants, which makes it the fifth most populated region of the country, or 4.38% of the total national population.

 History

 Pre-Columbian times

 Archeological studies have determined that the first inhabitants in the area date from the Holocene, but there are few remains of those people to know their habits.
 The earliest sites of human occupation in Mendoza Province, Agua de la Cueva and Gruta del Indio, are 12,000–13,000 years old.
 In the basins of the Atuel River, in 300 BC, lived a group of people that lived via hunting and the cultivation of maize, pumpkins and beans.
 Those valleys saw the rise of the Agrelo culture, ancestor of the Huarpes.
 They were later influenced greatly by the Inca empire during the 15th century.
-Oral tradition sets the arrival of the Inca Túpac Yupanqui to Coquimbo in 1470.

-Puelches and other groups received a strong influence of the Mapuches.